Rhea Speights

 REVOLUTION WITH SYCAMORE

-I am pleased to announce that Sycamore Toffel and I are collaborating on a new videodance, titled Revolution with Sycamore.
-With generous support from the Verdant Fund, our project will examine what we lose when our most experienced dance artists are pushed from the field because of ageism.
-Revolution with Sycamore will combine dance film aesthetics with structures of the essay film, and so it will meander through all the other questions that arise for us in our process as well.
-Look for me and Sycamore performing improvisation scores in the nooks and crannies of Huntsville and Birmingham, AL, throughout the first half of 2023.
+I am pleased to announce that Sycamore Toffel and I are collaborating on a new videothing, titled Revolution with Sycamore.
+With generous support from the Verdant Fund, our project examines intergenerational collaboration, being queer in the Southeastern United States, and the knowledge that accumulates in the body over time.
+Revolution with Sycamore combines dance film aesthetics with structures of the essay film, and so we digress and meander and chew on many other related and unrelated ideas.
 Here's a video of us improvising with Michael Glaser at Railroad Park in 2011.

 a biography

-Rhea is an artist and teacher, working primarily in dance and video.
+Rhea is an artist and teacher, specializing in dance and video.
 Their work has been presented in backyards, galleries, and theatre spaces across the United States, as well as in Colombia and New Zealand, with support from the Puffin Foundation, the Verdant Fund, the Alabama State Council on the Arts, and the National Society of Arts and Letters.
 Rhea is committed to the teaching/learning experience and believes that the exchange that happens in the classroom is integral to their work.
 Rhea has shared their commitment to craft with students at Birmingham-Southern College (Alabama), the University of Wisconsin - Milwaukee, the University of Illinois at Urbana-Champaign, Danza Común (Bogotá, Colombia), and various other institutions, festivals, and art centers.
 They have had the pleasure of performing with Sanspointe and Corpus Euphonium in Birmingham, Alabama, with Steamroller Dance Company in San Francisco, and with April Sellers Dance Collective in Minneapolis, Minnesota.
 Rhea holds an MFA in Dance from the University of Illinois at Urbana-Champaign and a BA in Telecommunication and Film from the University of Alabama.
-Rhea's creative practice is influenced by their experience studying and creating with artists they admire, including Jennifer Monson, Niklas Vollmer, Jessie Young, and Sycamore Toffel.
+Rhea's creative practice is influenced by their experience creating with artists they admire, including Jennifer Monson, Sycamore Toffel, KJ Dahlaw, and Lynn Bowman.
 In making their work, Rhea uses ballet and contemporary dance forms, video, and their desire to fully integrate the imagination with the body.
-Some of their thoughts about the relationship between dance and video are published in a performative essay titled "The Carpet" in Undisciplining Dance (2018), edited by Carol Brown and Alys Longley.
 Rhea is currently on faculty in the Department of Theatre & Dance at the University of Alabama.

 selected creative work